• Skip to primary navigation

 • 3 cups Leftover Roast Beef - cut into bite sized pieces

-• 1 cup Wild Rice - rinse it well in a sieve under running water
+• 1 cup Wild Rice - rinse well in a sieve under running water

 • ½ cup Heavy Cream

-• 1 tablespoon Parsley - chopped, for garnish (optional)
+• 1 tbsp Parsley - chopped, optional garnish

 Instructions